Vanille-N/tree-beamer/assets/main.typ

   i.e. UB should be predictable and not too common
   #v(1cm)

-  - implemented in Miri
-  - tested against 30 000 most downloaded libraries on `crates.io`
-    - 400 000+ working tests
-    - measure how many have UB from Stacked / Tree Borrows

-  #v(1.5cm)

-  *Tree Borrows reduces aliasing-related UB by over 50%*
+  *Tree Borrows reduces aliasing-related UB by over 50%* \

-  Only 31 ($<0.5%$) tests are regressions, all easily fixable.
+  Only 31 ($<0.5%$) tests are regressions, all easily fixable. \
+  (Out of 30 000 libraries, 400 000+ working tests)

+  #v(1cm)

+  _"Tree Borrows accepts more real-world programs that call foreign functions than Stacked Borrows due to differences in handling pointer arithmetic."_ \
+  #text(size: 20pt)[
+  A Study of Undefined Behavior Across Foreign Function Boundaries in Rust Libraries, by I. McCormack, J. Sunshine, J. Aldrich
+  \@ ICSE'25
+  ]

 ]

 #focus-slide[Conclusion]